cnshing/nixos-livecd/docs/configuration.md

 ### Theming

 Enable the User Themes GNOME extension and [gnome-tweaks](https://gitlab.gnome.org/GNOME/gnome-tweaks).
 Then install the ZorinOS [desktop](https://github.com/ZorinOS/zorin-desktop-themes), [icon](https://github.com/ZorinOS/zorin-icon-themes), and special LibreOffice themes.
+Most of the liveCD look-and-feel should come from [ZorinOS](https://zorin.com/os/), because their theming feels visually spectacular to me.

 [comment - Updating the Theming section to show the correct settings via gsettings]: #